lechium/Breezy/README.md

 }
 ```

+**On 12+ you need a special entitlement added to your application for it to discover other airdrop devices: com.apple.private.airdrop.discovery**

-Sending a file to another AirDrop capable device
+## Sending a file to another AirDrop capable device

 ```Objective-C